 Steve Henderson is the editor and owner of Skwigly Online Animation Magazine, producing written, audio and visual content on animation as well as curating short film packages, screenings and live events.
 He is also a founder member and co-director of the Manchester Animation Festival, one of the UK’s only dedicated festivals to the animated art form.
 Steve is a lecturer in animation at Manchester Metropolitan University and is currently completing a PhD on animation archives at Loughborough University.

-Re-animating The Snowman is a touring exhibition.
-For enquiries and further information please contact: firstname.lastname@example.org.
+The exhibition is available for tour during the Winter period, for enquiries and further information please contact: email@example.com

 10 November – 15 December 2017